shang-chuanshun0437/hello-indexeddb/README.md

   defaultStoreName: 'store1', // required, which objectStore to use as defaultStore, you can use `.use` method to change objectStore
 })

 // add some data, but if you run the script again, error will be threw out, because add method should not add item whose id is exists in this objectStore.
-It's recommended to use `put` method. idb.add({
+It's recommended to use `update` method. idb.add({
   id: 1001,
   std_name: 'GoFei',